-We look forward to meeting with you to discuss the proposed budget.
-We feel it reflects our continuing efforts to achieve LACERA's goals to improve our member services and takes us one step further in achieving our mission and vision.
-Staff will be available to respond to any questions you may have concerning our collective request at the 2017 Budget Hearings.
+The LACERA management team feels the proposed budget reflects our continuing efforts to achieve LACERA's goals to improve our member services and takes us one step further in achieving our mission and vision.
+Therefore, we are seeking your Boards' approval of the proposed FY 2017-18 Budget.